Konfekt/vim-alias/README.md

 # vim-alias

 This plugin lets you define command-line abbreviations by `:Alias` which only expand at the beginning of the command prompt.

-You can pass the optional parameters

-  `-buffer`  or  `-range`

-to create a buffer local alias or one that accepts a range preceding the alias.

-These command line abbreviations work like the bash aliases, except that the alias is substituted in-place.
+These command-line abbreviations work like the bash aliases, except that the alias is substituted in-place.

 Check out [why](https://konfekt.github.io/blog/2016/10/03/get-the-leader-right) an alias is most often preferable to a `<leader>` mapping!

 ## Usage

+You can pass the optional parameters `-buffer` or `-range` to create a buffer-local alias or one that accepts a range preceding the alias.

 ```vim
     :Alias [-range] [-buffer] <lhs> <rhs>